 Background

 This study was motivated in part by indications that industry standard practice within residential new construction has been catching up to program standards and by the need to find the next generation of efficiency improvements beyond past go-to measures such as lighting.
 Updates to Connecticut’s residential energy codes are scheduled for the fall of 2022, leading to further upward pressure on building practices.
 Meanwhile, Connecticut’s energy-related policies have been moving toward greater focus on climate issues and reductions in greenhouse gases within the state.
-These policy considerations led to a tentative directive during the implementation of this study in which the Connecticut Department of Energy and Environmental Protection (DEEP) instructed the state’s utilities that administer Energize Connecticut to shift the focus of the residential new construction program to an all-electric offering.
+These policy considerations led to a directive during the implementation of this study in which the Connecticut Department of Energy and Environmental Protection (DEEP) instructed the state’s utilities that administer Energize Connecticut to shift the focus of the residential new construction program to an all-electric offering in 2023.

 This study uses insights and experiences from leading programs to provide recommendations for Connecticut that address program design and state policy that apply for either a multi-fuel or electric-only focus.
 The recommendations are designed to maximize the impact of Energize Connecticut’s program activities on the energy efficiency levels of residential new construction in the state and to reduce energy and carbon impacts from new homes in the years to come.